jweir/estail/README.md

 ## ESTail (Event Source Tail)

-I want to watch some log files on remote browser, this makes it easy.
+I want to watch some log files on a remote browser.
+This makes it easy.

 Useage